thelzy-zing/JustApply/README.md

 # Job Scraper

 A tool for monitoring job listings websites for changes by periodically scraping them and recording differences.
+Currently tracks internship and early career opportunities in Singapore from major tech and finance companies.

 ## Features